What is a Kano Model

 - Delight the customer by introducing unexpected features

-- When have limited resource and time
+- When you have limited resources and time

 - Avoid unwanted features